 Cost of multilateral

-- Afghanistan was the fourth largest recipient of official humanitarian assistance in 2011
+- Afghanistan was the sixth largest recipient of official humanitarian assistance in 2012

 - Afghanistan has experienced active conflict in each of the ten years between 2002 and 2011

 - Vulnerability index score, 2012-2013: High